Lectures and coursework

 The purpose of the lecture is NOT to hear Steve, the speaker, talk.
 The purpose is to check the understanding of members of the audience.
 The group is responsible for making sure that comprehension is there.
 The presenter might not listen carefully to a participant's response, so every person in the room is ready to ask additional questions that will further check understanding.

-A truly sophisticated system of lecture would involve all of the could be called a "comprehension check session."
+A truly sophisticated system of lecture would involve all of these elements.
+It could be called a "comprehension check session."

 Etiquette: Think about the least intrusive way to let the presenter know that you don't understand something or that you have a better example to help someone else understand better.
 Is a short note or twitter or email message enough to show what the presenter can alter?